roderickfung/kindle-translater-extension/INSTALL.md

 ## ❓ Common Questions

 **Q: Is my API key safe?**
 A: Yes!
 It's stored locally in Chrome's encrypted storage.
-Never shared anywhere except directly with OpenAI.
+Never shared anywhere except directly with Google Gemini API.

 **Q: How much does it cost?**
-A: Very little!
-GPT-4o mini costs less than 1/10th of a cent per page.
-A $5 credit can translate thousands of pages.
+A: **FREE!** Gemini 1.5 Flash offers:
+- 15 requests per minute - FREE
+- 1,500 requests per day - FREE
+- 1 million tokens per day - FREE

+Perfect for personal use.
+You can translate hundreds of pages per day without paying!

 **Q: Does it work offline?**
-A: No, it needs internet to access the OpenAI API.
+A: No, it needs internet to access the Google Gemini API.

 **Q: Can I use it on other websites?**
 A: Currently designed for Kindle Cloud Reader only.
 It works on: